-The title-element, also called title-tag, is one of the most important factors when it comes to the OnPage optimisation of a website.
-Together with the meta-description, the website’s title can also influence the CTR (Click-Through-Rate) of a result within Google’s search engine result pages.
+The title-element, also called title-tag, is a way to tell search engines about the topic on the page.
+Together with the meta-description, the website’s title can also influence how the search results look, and affect the CTR (Click-Through-Rate) of a result within Google’s search engine result pages.

 The content of a title-element is interpreted by web browsers, as well as search engines, and is used for: